rougin/credo/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Credo is a packages that integrates [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) to [Codeigniter](https://codeigniter.com).
-This package was created based on the official [integration for Codeigniter](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/cookbook/integrating-with-codeigniter.html) to the `Doctrine` package.
+Credo is a packages that acts as a wrapper of [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) to a [Codeigniter 3](https://codeigniter.com/userguide3/) project.
+This package was created based on the official [integration for Codeigniter 3](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/cookbook/integrating-with-codeigniter.html) to the `Doctrine` package.

 ## Installation